sdiehl/write-you-a-haskell/008_extended_parser.md

 initParseState = ParseState 0
 ```

-Inside of the Parsec the internal position state (SourcePos) is stored during
+The parser stores the internal position state (SourcePos) during its
-each traversal, and is accessible inside of rule logic via ``getPosition``
+traversal, and makes it accessible inside of rule logic via the ``getPosition``
 function.

 ```haskell